Comprehensive Cancer Support

-This support group meets on the first Tuesday of the month from 6:30 to 8 p.m. at The Breast Center.
+This support group meets on the first Tuesday of the month from 2-3:30 p.m. in the Community Room (7411 Lake St Building A, River Forest IL).
 All women who have been affected by breast cancer are welcome to gather and lend support to one another and share experiences.

 American Cancer Society

 Learn about making treatment decisions, coping with side effects, handling financial matters, caregiving, and living well after cancer.
 The American Cancer Society also has programs and services to help you manage cancer treatment and recovery and find the emotional support you need.
 And best of all, their help is free.
 Click here to learn more.

 This free program, developed by the American Cancer Society, teaches beauty techniques to female cancer patients undergoing treatment to help them combat the appearance-related side effects of cancer treatment.

 This “in-person” program is currently suspended, but we are offering patients an online link where they can obtain the kits and learn how to do their makeup virtually.

 This American Cancer Society program links recently diagnosed women with breast cancer survivors, who either call or visit the women they have been matched with and provide resources, support, and suggested post-surgical exercises.